CADViewer/cadviewer-testapp-vue-01/README.md

 npm i cadviewer-testapp-vue-01
 ```

+**NOTE: Please use [Github](https://github.com/CADViewer/cadviewer-testapp-vue-01) to download/clone this sample: [cadviewer-testapp-vue-01](https://github.com/CADViewer/cadviewer-testapp-vue-01) as the preferred route!**

 Once the sample is up running, you need to install and connect to our NodeJS conversion server for handling of CAD files.